Pirate radio in Cork: Radio Caroline

-Formed in 1981, this long-running station was launched on Cork's airwaves on 22 May.
-It started its life broadcasting from a ground-floor apartment in Togher in the southside on 98.8 FM, moving later in 1982 to an upstairs studio in Cornmarket Street for a few weeks before returning to a mobile home studio based back in Togher and adding a MW transmitter to its transmission site on 253 AM, later changing the frequency to 1557 kHz or 194 mW.
-A lot of well-known names in broadcasting today passed through its studio doors over the years, moving on later in life to carve out careers on local and national radio and TV.
-Dave Hammond, the founder, is still involved in its running up to the present day.
+Radio Caroline Cork was launched on 22 May 1981 broadcasting from a ground-floor apartment in Togher on the southside on 98.8 FM.
+It moved in 1982 to an upstairs studio in Cornmarket Street for a few weeks before returning to a mobile home studio based in Togher.

+A Medium Wave transmitter was added on 1188kHz/253m in October 1982, later changing to 1557kHz/192m (announced 194 metres).
+Output was expanded to 7 days a week 8am -6pm and new presenters were recruited.

+A lot of well-known names in Irish and Cork broadcasting passed through its studio doors over the years, moving on later to careers on local, national radio and TV.
+Radio Caroline ceased regular broadcasting in mid 1985 but appeared occasionally on 1557kHz AM/98.8(v)FM in the latter half of 1985, during 1986 and into 1987.